 - It helps us figure out why we’re productive at “weird” times.

-I’ve been trying to figure out why most of my ideas come up in the shower and on Sunday afternoon.
+I’ve been trying to figure out why most of my ideas come up in the shower and on Sunday afternoons.
 Answer: few distractions (in shower and off work) and high creative energy (batteries recharged since I’m not at work and I’ve had time to play).
 Apparently, Dave Seah has the shower problem, too.

 Of course, not a single bit of this is new information, as the links attest.
-But there comes a point where we need step outside of hacks and look at general trends.
+But there comes a point when we need to step outside of hacks and look at general trends.
 In the next few days, I’ll be covering a Special Theory of Productivity that focuses more on time management.